Fedora31/nhcustom2/README.md

 ## The database

 The database is now in the .csv format, making it usable with spreadsheet programs.
-It should contain only ASCII characters and must not possess any carriage returns in it (the CR in CR+LF line endings), only line feeds.
+It should be encoded in UTF-8 with no BOM, with LF line endings.

 ## The configuration file